agostodev/substrate/README.rst

 * `PyPI Package`_
 * `Source Code Repository`_

-Development of additions and tests for substrate
+Development of additions and tests for substrate / exogorth
 ________________________________________________

 If you are making changes or additions to substrate proper, this is right repo to clone and test your changes on.
 You make changes here locally, install the new version of substrate on your local and test it.
 Then issue a PR.

-If you make changes to anything in `agar`_ or `restler`_ make those changes in those respective repos first, THEN hoist that work here running the `update_agar.py` and `update_restler.py` scripts accordingly.
+If you make changes to anything in the exogorth packages (`agar`_ or `restler`_) make those changes in those respective repos first, THEN hoist that work here running the update_agar.py and update_restler.py scripts accordingly.
 Make sure `agar` and `restler` repos are on the same level as this repo is for it to work properly.
 You will need to issue separate PRs for each repo, obviously.

 Installation